ebi-uniprot/uniprot-manual/help/sequence-alignments.md

 ## Overview

-The **Align Tool** in aligns multiple protein or nucleotide sequences using the [Clustal Omega program](http://www.clustal.org/omega/).
+The **Align Tool** aligns multiple protein or nucleotide sequences using the [Clustal Omega program](http://www.clustal.org/omega/).
 This tool uses the EBI's [Multiple Sequence Alignment Job Dispatcher](https://www.ebi.ac.uk/jdispatcher/msa/clustalo).

 ### Where to Find the Align Tool